scribe-security/docs/docs/integrating-scribe/ci-integrations/github/action-verify.md

 ```

 ### Platform-Specific Image Handling
-Valint tool supports both Windows and Linux images.
-To specify the desired image platform, use the platform field in your configuration:
+The Valint tool is compatible with both Linux and Windows images.
+Set the desired platform using the 'platform' field in your configuration:

 ```yaml
 - name: valint verify